tomsoderlund/react-zeroconfig-components/README.md

 ## Components

-See the Storybook stories in `/stories` to see how the components are used in code.
+See the Storybook stories in `/stories` to see how the components are used in code, including more advanced use cases.

 ### List